powercodeacademy/phrg-rails-using-erb/README.md

   <li>Hello, it's your mother, why don't you ever call me?</li>
 </ul>
 ```

-We'll learn more about how to connect data from our controller to our views in the next lesson.

 ## Resources
 [An Introduction to ERB Templating - Stuart Ellis](http://www.stuartellis.eu/articles/erb/)